 As regulators in many markets, including Australia, Canada, Europe and the United Kingdom, have driven down interchange by up to 80% on MasterCard and Visa transactions, American Express and Discover have been relatively unscathed.
-Instead of interchange, American Express and Discover charge merchant discount for acceptance in their three party model.
+Instead of interchange, American Express and Discover charge a small business merchant discount for acceptance in their three party model.

 This is somewhat of a good news/bad news issue.
 American Express gets paid more, but in some markets, the private network is less competitive as a result.